bharath-ravindranath/IoT-demo/README.md

   Runs on the sensor.

   Connects the local MQTT broker running on the Intel Edison gateway.
-Sends a random number between 40 and 100 every 5 seconds in the JSON format - {"temperature": <number>}
+Sends a random number between 40 and 100 every 5 seconds in the JSON format - {"temperature" : \<number\> }
   ```
   Message format: JSON
   Message       : integer between 40 and 100